 When you decide to get a divorce, you can discuss with our divorce attorneys during your consultation and the initial part of your case to set goals and make plans to reach your divorce “win.”

-Decide what your goals are, whether that means a fast divorce, keeping certain assets, or guardianship rights’ to your children.
+Decide what your goals are, whether that means a fast divorce, keeping certain assets, or guardianship rights to your children.

 Maybe the couple has no assets or children and they just need to be separated.
-This couple may want to jointly hire a lawyer that can walk them through an uncontested divorce as quickly and cheaply as possible.
+This couple may want to jointly hire a lawyer who can walk them through an uncontested divorce as quickly and cheaply as possible.
 So the best lawyer may just be the cheapest available in some cases.
-If you need a fast, cheap divorce we offer agreed divorce as an affordable divorce option.
+If you need a fast, cheap divorce we offer an agreed divorce as an affordable divorce option.